ptagseth/kanoa-software/docs/new folder structure/configuration/quality/attributes.md

 hide_table_of_contents: true
 ---

-# Kanoa Quality Attributes Configuration Screen
+# Kanoa Quality Attributes Configuration

 ## Introduction
 This manual provides guidance on using the Kanoa Quality Attributes Configuration screen.
 This interface is pivotal for managing quality attributes within the Kanoa platform.